Frequently Asked Questions

 Will the Government appoint only bilingual judges to the Supreme Court of Canada?

 The Government has committed to ensuring that those appointed to the Supreme Court of Canada are functionally bilingual.

 As indicated in the assessment criteria, the Supreme Court of Canada hears appeals in both English and French.
 Written materials may be submitted in either official language and counsel may present oral argument in the official language of their choice.
 Therefore, to be functionally bilingual, a Supreme Court of Canada judge should be able to read materials and understand oral argument without the need for translation or interpretation in French and English.
 It would be an asset if the judge can converse with counsel during oral argument and with other judges of the Court in French and English.

-How does the Government ensure that those appointed are functionally bilingual?
+How will the Government ensure that those appointed are functionally bilingual?

-How does the process prioritize diversity on the Supreme Court of Canada?
+How will the process prioritize diversity on the Supreme Court of Canada?

 The Government is committed to a selection process that ensures that outstanding individuals are appointed to the Supreme Court of Canada.
 The Government is also committed to ensuring that the Supreme Court of Canada, as an institution, is reflective of the diversity of Canadian society.

 The fact that Canadian society is rich in diversity has important influences on the criteria that will be used at all stages of the selection process.
 This includes recognition that Supreme Court of Canada judges are called on to adjudicate complex legal questions between individuals and groups with a wide variety of experiences, backgrounds, and perspectives.